Ride the Ducks of Seattle opened with a Duck and a dream.

 While Moti started his working career on the water as a sailing instructor at the age of 14, he ventured off into the world of television for a several decades.
 He covered world news for networks such as CNN, BBC and CBC.
 In addition to covering hard news, Moti also worked for one of the leading fashion television programs in the world covering the trends of Milan, London, Paris and New York.
 Moti has created several documentaries and has won numerous awards including an EMMY.

-Having a 100 Ton Master’s License including a sailing endorsement, Moti can often be spotted sailing some of Seattle’s well known sailing schooners on Lake Union.
+Having a 100 Ton Master’s License including a sailing endorsement, Moti can often be spotted sailing some of Seattle’s well known sailing vessels on Lake Union.

 Director of Sales